-The power sector needs to grow in harmony with world industry to stay competitive in the power market.
+The automobile sector needs to grow in harmony with world industry to stay competitive in the automotive market.
+India has the potential to be a global automobile power.
+However, concerted efforts will be required to take auto manufacturing to be self-sustaining level, where the organization shall have to increase volume generate requisite technology and meet evolving emission requirements.
 The elements of HR practice to exact human resource from the employees.
 In that organisation development increases knowledge and performance of an employee towards work.
 Performance appraisal system helps to improves and overall performance of and growth of an organisation and career development provide self confidence, career plans and improvements.
+The result obtained from this study indicates that HRM is moderately practiced by companies operating in Chennai and that performance symbolized by the growth rate of revenue, financial strength and profitability are reasonably enhanced by all twelve HRM practices mentioned in the study.